-The Rock Plug 1 structure located along the south bank of Small Bayou LaPointe across the old Lil' Deuce Cut appears to be in very good condition.
-There are no visible signs of settlement since construction or evidence of erosion and washouts around the embankment tie-ins.
-The timber warning signs and buoys were also in good condition.
-There are no recommendations for corrective action at this time.
-(Appendix B, Photos 4 through 6)
+The Rock Plug 1 structure located along the south bank of Small Bayou LaPointe across the old Lil' Deuce Cut appears to be in good condition.
+There are no visible signs of settlement since construction or obvious erosion and washouts around the embankment tie-ins.
+There was a warning sign and floating buoy missing on the northeast side of the structure.
+The other signs and buoys appear to be in fair condition.
+It is recommended that the aluminum warning sign and floating buoy be replaced during the next maintenance event in the area.
+(Appendix B, Photos 5 through 7)

 Rock plug 2 appears to be in fair condition.
 At the time of the inspection, the rock plug was over-grown with vegetation making it difficult to view the structure.
-We were unable to inspect the bank tie-ins due to the amount of vegetation covering the structure.
+We were unable to inspect the bank tie-ins due to limited access and the amount of vegetation covering the structure.
 We did not notice any signs of breaching on either end of the structure, or flow around the structure.
-The warning signs in front of the structure were in fair condition with only slight damage to the southwest sign which has been vandalized and damaged by a shotgun.
+The warning signs and floating buoys in front of the structure were in fair condition with only slight damage to the southwest sign that had been vandalized and damaged by a shotgun.
 (Appendix B, Photos 1 through 3)

 The Earthen Plug 1 structure located on the eastern edge of Lake Pagie appeared to be in good condition.
 The plug was viewed from the "Y" canal and was heavily vegetated with no signs of erosion or washouts of the bank tie-ins.
 There are no recommendations for corrective action at this time.
-(Appendix B, Photos 20)
+(Appendix B, Photos 23)